Accounting / What Is a Money Purchase Pension Plan?

 A money purchase pension plan is an employee retirement benefit plan that requires companies to contribute a specific percentage of an employee’s salary each year, regardless of the firm’s profitability.

-Because of this, money purchase plans can be attractive options for employers to attract and retain key employees, though they can be pricey for firms to maintain.
+Because of this, money purchase pension plans can be attractive options for employers to attract and retain key employees, though they can be pricey for firms to maintain.

-• Contributions to a money purchase plan are primarily made by you, not your workers.
+Contributions to a money purchase pension plan are primarily made by you, not your workers.
 Employees, though, can choose how to invest contributions using the plan’s options, some of which allow for employee contributions.
 When employee contributions are offered, employees may be required to kick in.

 Employees can max out their 401(k) plans and receive the maximum employer contribution of a money purchase plan.